Skip to main content

 Professor John Orr

 Professor John Orr is an EPSRC Early Career Fellow and University Lecturer in Concrete Structures at the University of Cambridge.
+He is Director of Studies for Part 2A Engineering at Magdalene.

 Read more